 To specify a normal wall as a pony wall

-- Click on the wall to select it, then click the Open Object edit button.
-On the Wall Types tab of the Wall Specification dialog:
+- With the Select Objects tool, click on a wall to select it, then click the Open Object edit button.
+On the Wall Types panel of the Wall Specification dialog:

 - Check the box beside Pony Wall.

 - Specify the Upper and Lower Pony Wall wall types.